Banned Debt Collectors You Should Avoid

 4. You have multiple debts in collections with high interest.

-Lawyers can negotiate with creditors on your behalf—sometimes reducing total balances, interest rates, or even stopping collection altogether.
+debt consolidation lawyer can negotiate with creditors on your behalf—sometimes reducing total balances, interest rates, or even stopping collection altogether.

 5. You’ve been scammed by a fake or banned debt collector.